 The Managing Board and Supervisory Board cooperate closely for the benefit of the Group.
 Their shared objective is to increase the enterprise value in the long term.
 The Managing Board regularly informs the Supervisory Board in a timely manner and in detail on issues of importance for the Group concerning strategy, planning, business development, the risk position, risk management and compliance.
 Deviations from targets and budgets are explained to the Supervisory Board and its committees.
 The strategic alignment and further development of the Group are also discussed and coordinated with the Supervisory Board.

 The Managing Board comprises the chairman and the members with equal rights, whose duties cover specific corporate functions.
-There are three members of the Managing Board.
+There are three members of the Managing Board at the end of fiscal year 2016.

 The HUGO BOSS Group is managed by the Managing Board of the parent company HUGO BOSS AG, in which all of the Group management functions are bundled.
 The Managing Board’s core duties include defining the corporate strategy (particularly the brand and distribution strategy), corporate finance, risk management, decisions on the collections and the management of the sales network.
 In addition, it is responsible for preparing the annual, consolidated and interim financial statements and for establishing and monitoring a risk management system.